 Keep in mind that it doesn’t have a white noise setting, so if that’s important to you, you might want to go with another option.
 There are many different noise selections, though, so you should be able to find a sound that works for you, like wind or ocean waves.

 As a new parent, you want what is best for your baby from the crib to those tiny little newborn mittens.
-With online shopping, the market for infant products has exploded, and it can be overwhelming to find the ones that will work for you and your family.
-This guide will walk you through the reasons why these machines work, why you might need one, and which ones are top-rated.
+With online shopping, the market for infant product & system has exploded, and it can be overwhelming to review the ones that will work for you and your family.
+This guide will walk you through the reasons why these machines work, why you might need one, and which ones are quality top-rated.

 Why You May Need a Sound Maker

 Sleep is a rare commodity for parents of newborns, and most are willing to try anything to get their little bundles to sleep, whether it’s driving around for hours on end, walking the hallways at four in the morning, or putting them on the dryer (yeah, people do that).
-Sound machines, along with helping your baby sleep better, can drown out external noises, like your dog barking or cars driving by.
+White sound machines system, along with helping your baby sleep better, can drown out external noises, like your dog barking or cars driving by.

 Find out more in our guide on sleeping with noise.